 No change of final grade for a completed course will be made without the approval of the instructor's Dean.
 Deans will consider the grade change upon receipt of the instructor's written explanation.
 No grade will be changed after the baccalaureate degree is awarded.

 Each student's transcript indicates the credit hours completed and passed, grade points, and grade point average (GPA).

-The grade point average also appears on a student's semester grade reports, DARS reports or the academic advising document.
+The GPA also appears on a student's semester grade reports, DARS reports or the academic advising document.

-A student's grade point average (GPA) may be useful in assessing academic progress, in determining eligibility for specific programs, or in determining eligibility for Honors or other awards.
+A student's GPA may be useful in assessing academic progress, in determining eligibility for specific programs, or in determining eligibility for Honors or other awards.

-No change in a student's grade point average is made after the baccalaureate degree is awarded.
+No change in a student's GPA is made after the baccalaureate degree is awarded.